 Bravery award hints at incident involving N. Korea leader

-AFPSEOUL -- The unusual award of a top medal for bravery to a North Korean traffic policewoman has fueled speculation that she might have intervened in an incident that had threatened the life of leader Kim Jong Un.
+SEOUL -- The unusual award of a top medal for bravery to a North Korean traffic policewoman has fueled speculation that she might have intervened in an incident that had threatened the life of leader Kim Jong Un.

 Some South Korean media reports on Thursday suggested the policewoman, Ri Kyong Sim, had rescued Kim from a traffic accident, while others even speculated about a possible assassination attempt.

 The initial announcement that Ri had been given the coveted "Hero of the Republic" award was made in a brief report on May 5 by the official Korean Central News Agency (KCNA).

 Ri had "displayed the heroic self-sacrificing spirit of safeguarding the security of the headquarters of the revolution in an unexpected circumstance," KCNA said without elaborating.

 The phrase "headquarters of the revolution" is often used to refer to the country's supreme leadership in the person of Kim Jong Un.